 The overcurrent protection function acts to protect the device if the current, as measured from the FETs, exceeds the $I{OC-limit}$ threshold.
-It protects the device from phase-to-phase short-circuit conditions; the DRV10983 places the output drivers into a high-impedance state and maintains this condition until the overcurrent is no longer present.
+It protects the device in the short-circuit condition if by accident a phase shorts to GND, or to another phase; the DRV10975 places the output drivers into a high-impedance state and maintains this condition until the overcurrent is no longer present.
 The OverCurr status bit (address 0x10 bit 5) is set.

-The DRV10983 also provides acceleration current limit and lock detection current limit functions to protect the device and motor (see Current Limit and Lock Detect and Fault Handling).
+The DRV10975 also provides acceleration current limit and lock detection current limit functions to protect the device and motor (see Current Limit and Lock Detect and Fault Handling).